-Trailer:
+Trailer;

-One three axel trailer, galvanized steel.
+One three axel trailer, galvanized steel or aluminum, sufficient for vessel weight fully loaded for long highway tows.

-5.01H Paint, Prep and Markings
+5.011 Paint, Prep and Markings:

-- Paint Scheme, where applied, to match existing vessels (samples to be provided by the state). - All exterior walking/work surfaces to have non-skid material. - The State will provide a vendor for all decals.
-Decals to be applied to house and hull by the builder. - It is not intended that the house or the hull to have any paint on it.
-Other than the deck non-skid areas and bottom anti-foul paint.
+- Paint Scheme, where applied, to match existing vessels (samples to be provided by the state). - All exterior walking/work and top of pilot house surfaces to have non-skid material. - The State will provide a vendor for all decals.
+Decals to be applied to house and hull by the builder. - It is not intended that the house or the hull to have any paint on it, other than the deck non-skid areas. - Bottom of vessel will be painted with anti-fouling paint.

-5.011 Manuals and Documentation
+5.01J Manuals and Documentation:

-- Contractor shall supply: Two complete sets of all documents, instructions, provided by the manufacturers of the installed equipment and machinery. - Contractor shall supply: Two complete sets of all drawing and schematics used during the construction of the vessel, upgraded to "As-built" status, including all electrical and piping systems and the written results of the simplified stability test.

-• Contractor shall supply: Any information regarding trials and tests of the vessels and its systems to be provided to the owner.
+- Contractor shall supply a complete set of all documents, instructions, provided by the manufacturers of the installed equipment and machinery. - Contractor shall supply a complete set of all drawing and schematics used during the construction of the vessel, upgraded to "As-built" status, including all electrical and piping systems and the written results of the simplified stability test. - Contractor shall supply: Any information regarding trials and tests of the vessels and its systems to be provided to the owner.

-5.01J Sea Trials
+5.01K Sea Trials:

-- Extensive Sea trials to be accomplished starting with 1-3 day system checks dockside. - Separate sea trial for up to three days to be provided; this will include overnight trial to be conducted at the discretion of the owner.
+Extensive Sea trials to be accomplished starting with 1-3 day system checks dockside and day/night sea trials.

-5.01K PROOF OF CONTRACTOR QUALIFICATION
+5.01L PROOF OF CONTRACTOR QUALIFICATION:

 The Department requires that the Contractor be qualified to provide the services in the Contract.
-"Qualified" in this instance means that the Contractor has significant experience fabricating aluminum vessels of thirty-two feet.
+"Qualified" in this instance means that the Contractor has significant experience fabricating aluminum vessels of 33-35 feet.
 The Contractor must be able to demonstrate more than five years of experience in aluminum vessel fabrication and must provide welding qualifications for the persons welding the vessel.
 The Contractor must also have a suitable fabrication facility that is both sheltered and heated.
 The Department will require the apparent best proposing firm to provide proof of these qualifications in their proposal.
 Failure to provide adequate proof of these qualifications will result in disqualification of the subject offer and the proposal evaluation process will begin again with the next highest ranked offering firm.

-5.01L QUALITY OF VESSEL DESIGN
+5.01M QUALITY OF VESSEL DESIGN: